dgileadi/zepto-data-binding/README.md

 Zepto plugin for Data Binding
 ==================

+## Please note that this library has never been properly tested and does contain bugs.
+Feel free to fix and submit pull requests, or else file them and I'll fix when I get some time.

 Plugin for [Zepto.js](http://zeptojs.com) that provides Javascript data binding between DOM elements and Javascript objects.
 It is inspired by the binding API that [AngularJS](http://angularjs.org) provides, but limits itself to databinding and therefore is much more lightweight (about 7k).

 ## Example ##